 All platform regions launched before 1 July 2018 support all three version of the TLS protocol: 1.0, 1.1, and 1.2.
 See Regions.

 Following 1 July 2018, future platform regions will support only the more secure TLS version 1.2.
 Existing regions will continue to support versions 1.0 and 1.1.
-The timeline for disabling TLS 1.0 and 1.1 on regions provisioned before 1 July 2018 will be announced separately.

 We announce the provisioning of new regions using the SAP Cloud Platform release notes.
 You can use them if you need to check the date when a particular region was provisioned.